lucasdreger/couplecents-v4/README.md

-# Welcome to Expense Empower
+# Welcome to CoupleCents

 A comprehensive financial management platform designed for couples to manage shared finances with real-time collaboration.

 ## Project Overview

-Expense Empower provides a unified dashboard for tracking income, expenses, investments, and savings reserves.
+CoupleCents provides a unified dashboard for tracking income, expenses, investments, and savings reserves.
 The application is designed with a shared data model, ensuring that all users see the same financial data in real-time.

 ### Key Features